Working with SAGE polynomials.¶

 prob – A coniclifts maximization Problem.
 If

-admits an X-SAGE decomposition, then we should haveprob.value > -np.inf
+fadmits an X-SAGE decomposition, then we should haveprob.value > -np.inf, onceprob.solve()has been called.- Return type

 sageopt.coniclifts.Problem